 More recently, he created Open Up!, an ‘argument map’ that provides a structured way of setting out arguments on an issue.
 He is currently evolving Policy Slam!, a workshop format incorporating the consensus voting method.
 He has also designed and facilitated numerous participatory projects including: future search conferences; Imagine, a workshop-based visioning process using appreciative story-telling; and the People’s Café project, discussion cafes for a range of people, including those with learning difficulties.

 Perry has MAs in economics from Cambridge and from Birkbeck.
 He is on the board of Involve.

 Talk Action Ltd

 Laura has been working in the charity sector and NGOs for over 10 years.
 She is a highly experienced facilitator and project manager having worked at Law Works, Action Planning and The Alternative to Violence Project.
 Laura has also been a journalist in Istanbul and after working with refugees in Calais returned to the UK to co-found Safe Passage.
 Safe Passage exists to help unaccompanied child refugees and vulnerable adults find safe, legal routes to sanctuary.
-The NGO now has offices in the UK, Sweden and Turkey and some high profile supporter including Hugh Grant who Laura has now chatted to at lunch!
+The NGO now has offices in the UK, Sweden and Turkey and some high profile supporters including Hugh Grant, who Laura has chatted to over lunch.